 $32 = 1 (laser mode)

 Now that we have the settings correct, lets send a command to the laser.
 With the new GRBL 1.1f for safety the laser will only turn on when in a G1 coordination move mode.
-So, you will have to send the following command to get the laser to turn on:
+So, you will have to send the following command to get the laser to turn on in the console:

 If you have the correct GRBL settings using GRBL 1.1f and it still does not turn on, then there is a problem with your connection.
 Make sure your machine is connected to the controller and you can jog the machine.
 Try sending the command again and see.
 If this still does not work, then you will need to verify your output with a volt meter.